rahilsharma/subtitle-downloader/README.md

 * Right click the movie file (not the movie folder).
 You can also select multiple files. and click sendto -> Subtitle.cmd

-* If you want to download subtitles for all movies in a folder, you can use a folder as parameter to subtitle-downloader.py.
+* If you want to downlad subtitles for all movies in a folder, you can use a folder as parameter to subtitle-downloader.py.

 #### Mac:
 * Install python and make sure it is in your path